Sales Engagement – The Definitive Guide

 - Email tools are just as likely to be considered when buyers are evaluating sales engagement platforms, including Cirrus Insight, Mixmax,ToutApp (now owned by Marketo), and Yesware.

-Salesforce just announced its sales engagement platform product: the Einstein High Velocity Sales Cloud.
-The announcement not only validates the sales engagement category, but with its mass distribution channel, promises to accelerate customer adoption of sales engagement platforms.
+Salesforce announced its sales engagement platform product: the Einstein High Velocity Sales Cloud.
+The announcement not only validates the sales engagement category, but with its mass distribution channel, promises to accelerate customer adoption.

 Salesforce’s solution includes a number of key features: